jamesalexmorgan/email-service/README.md

   - validates the input and returns good/bad response
   - If valid, add a message containing this, to an SQS queue 'sendQueue'
 - sendQueue will invoke 'sendEmail' lambda, which will
-  - Attempt to send the email via Mailgun api
+  - Attempt to send the email via Mailgun api (capped 5 second wait)
-  - If Mailgun fails, then attempt to send the email via SendGrid api
+  - If Mailgun fails, then attempt to send the email via SendGrid api (capped 5 second wait)
   - If both failed, then return to SQS a failure
-- If failed, then try again every 30 seconds
+- If failed, then try again every 30 seconds for 10 minutes

 ## Setup the environment